jornamon/mp-bmp3xx-full/tutorial.md

 Note that it abstracts out some details from the user.
 If the user needs a more precise control of what frames are being received and what to do with them, then the `fifo_read` method should be directly used instead and frames processed one by one.

-The `get()` method returns a `FrameData` named tuple that contains pressure, temperature and altitude information when applicable or `None`.
+The `get()` method returns a `SensorData` named tuple that contains pressure, temperature and altitude information when applicable or `None`.

 ```python
 sensor.fifo_flush()  # Clear FIFO